-The Department of Economics of the Faculty of Humanities and Social Sciences provides the expertise and support in conducting the basic and advanced courses of economics lecture series.
-Major part of the applied courses will be conducted by the lecturers from the Department of Forestry and Environmental Science and the Department of Food Science and Technology.
+The Department of Economics of the Faculty of Humanities and Social Sciences provides the expertise and support in conducting the basic and advanced courses on economics.
+Major part of the applied courses will be conducted by the lecturers from the Department of Forestry and Environmental Science.

 The teaching method of Economics is a blend of theory and practice.
-To ensure that students are acquiring the required knowledge and competencies, end of semester examination, presentations and written reports will be held.
+To ensure that students are acquiring the required knowledge and competencies, end of semester examinations, presentations and written reports will be held.
 Guest lectures and field visits are also given due importance throughout the semester.

 Students who have successfully completed their general degree with a minimum GPA of 2.5 at the end of their third year B.Sc programme, can enter for the B.Sc.
 (Honours) Degree in Applied Sciences (Specialised in Economics) offered by the Resource Economics Unit.
-Students will be able to study advanced courses on applied economics under this programme and to complete their internship under economics, finance and statistics related institutions in both government and private sector.
+Students will be able to study advanced courses on applied economics under this programme and to complete their internship under economics, finance and statistics related institutions in both government and private sectors.